LOCAL WOOD CHALLENGE

 Following an ethical effort of conscientisation about tropical essences over-exploitation, and the implied changes on international trade regulations, the Salon de la Belle Guitare – in collaboration with APLG, EGB, LGRP et CSFI associations – proudly presents at Guitare au Beffroi 2020, the 3rd edition of the Local Wood Challenge !

 A guitar made of 100% local woods : This is what each participating exhibitor will have achieved.
-This instrument will be identified on the luthier's stand by a tag representing the LWC tree (see logo opposite).
+This instrument will be identified on the luthier's stand by a tag representing the LWC tree (see opposite logo).
 A special communication will be held to the press and guitar-playing public.

-We also invite makers to come and introduce other materials, such as plants (bamboo), composite materials already used mainly for fingerboards, bridges and headplates (Richlite, Blackwood tek, Rocklite etc.) or any initiative that allows replacement of tropical timber with alternative solutions, which won't be over-exploiting natural resources.
+We also invite makers to come and introduce other materials, such as plants (bamboo, etc...), composite materials already used mainly for fingerboards, bridges and headplates (Richlite, Blackwood Tek, Rocklite, etc...) or any initiative that allows replacement of tropical timber with alternatives solutions, which won't be over-exploiting natural resources.

 The EGB, APLG, LGRP and CSFI associations will jointly set up a "Local Wood Challenge" stand.
 It will be held by Jacques CARBONNEAUX and will introduce all these rare pieces, made for the occasion (with local woods and other alternative material), which will also be alternately exhibited at the luthier's stand.

 Leornado Research Guitar Project – Test with local wood and tropical wood

-The Local Wood Challenge (LWC) was created for the Holy Grail Guitar Show 2016 by the European Guitar Builders association (EGB) who organize this show in Berlin each year.
+The Local Wood Challenge (LWC) was created for the Holy Grail Guitar Show 2016 by the European Guitar Builders association (EGB) which organizes this show in Berlin each year.

-In order to get the LWC tag to be placed on your stand, you will have to register your LWC guitar(s) on the EGB association website :
+In order to get the LWC tag to be placed on your stand, you will have to register your LWC guitar(s) through the EGB association website :

 Here is a few examples of local materials used for acoustic guitar manufacturing, as part of the Leonardo Guitar Research Project:

 Backs and sides: Beech, Birch, Ash, Chestnut, Plane, Alder, Cherry, French Walnut, Poplar, Black Locust (robinia pseudoacacia), Rowan (sorbus aucuparia), Boxwood, Oak